Investigators sort through tips as investigation into UI homicides drags on

 "Tracking down rumors and quelling rumors ... is a huge distraction for investigators and often times is the result of social media propagation," Lanier said.

-Investigators have released little new details and have not held a press conference in weeks, but Lanier said that's to protect the case.
+Investigators have released few new details and have not held a news conference in weeks, but Lanier said that's to protect the case.

 "We do have a lot of information and we are specifically keeping that information safe," Lanier said.
 "We are not releasing specific details because we do not want to compromise this investigation."

 The Moscow community has continued to be concerned about their safety with the attacker on the loose.
-Lanier encouraged people to be vigilant as a part of daily life.
+Lanier encouraged people to be vigilant .

 "This is not an indication of a specific elevated risk but something that we should be vigilant with just in our daily lives," Lanier said.